littensy/charm/README.md

 > [!NOTE]
 > Charm sends table updates in the form of partial tables, so arrays will contain `nil` values, which has undefined behavior in remotes without serialization.
 >
 > Charm's default `autoSerialize` behavior fixes this, but it can interfere with custom serialization.
-Disable this option if you use a custom network library.
+Disable this option if you use a network library that serializes remote event arguments.

 #### Returns